150 Million Year Old Dinosaur Bone Folding Knife 2-1/4" Damascus Blade - XTDDINO60

 XTDDINO60: 150 Million Year Old Dinosaur Bone Folding Knife

 The gemstone in this knife handle is actually a section of petrified bone from a sauropod - one that lived 150 million years ago.
-The sauropods were very large four-legged creature with elephant-sized feet and long necks and tails.
+The sauropods were very large four-legged creatures with elephant-sized feet and long necks and tails.
 Known to have been amphibious, these herbivores roamed the savanas, swamps and marshes of the Mesozoic Southwest in search of succulent grasses and plants at the height of the Age of Dinosaurs.

 This particular fossil was found in the Shinarump member of the Chinle Formation in the Four Corners area of northwestern New Mexico.
 The age of the bone was determined by reference to the well-defined strata in which it was found.